 Coburn Was the Perfect Yzerman Trade

-After taking over as the Lightning’s GM in 2010, Yzerman made one thing consistently clear: play for the now while building for the future.
-He rarely gave up future assets for short-term gain.
-When he did give up these resources, it was either for a player with a year left on his contract, or someone he wanted to pursue in free-agency anyways.
+After taking over as the Lightning’s GM in 2010, Yzerman made one thing consistently clear: play for now while building for the future.
+He rarely gave up future assets for short-term gain, and when he did give up these resources, it was either for a player with a year left on his contract or someone he wanted to pursue in free agency anyways.

 The Coburn trade was the perfect example of Yzerman’s plan in motion.
 First, he only gave up futures that he had a surplus of.
 Even if you don’t take the Connolly trade into account, which Yzerman said was a lynchpin of the acquisition, the Lightning still had a pick in every round of the 2015 draft after the trade was made.
 So, by managing his resources properly at the start of the year, Yzerman set himself up for a big trade at the deadline without forgoing the future.

 Years Later, Where Are the Lightning Now?

 In retrospect, we can look back and see just how well this trade worked out for the Lightning in the long term.
 Starting off with the biggest piece, Coburn became an important part of the blue line over the last five seasons.
 While he has found himself taking on a reduced role this season, he still has been a reasonably solid player most nights.

 While it is impossible to know how much the Lightning could have benefited from two more high draft picks in 2015, they didn’t necessarily need them.
 By acquiring Coburn and having a fantastic 2015 draft, Tampa Bay got the veteran defenseman they needed while also restocking their prospect pipeline for the future.